-Conceived as a practical, accessible, “How to” book, The Bilingual Revolution is the story of a movement told through the eyes of parents and educators who founded dual language programs in their schools.
+Conceived as a practical, accessible, “How to” book, The Bilingual Revolution, the Future of Education is in Two Languages is the story of a movement told through the eyes of parents and educators who founded dual language programs in their schools.
 All share the belief that bilingual education is a public good that can positively transform a child, a school, a community, and even a country.

 Although the roots of bilingual education in the United States can be traced back to the 17th century, a new phenomenon is emerging, with three objectives.
 First, to embrace families’ and communities’ own cultures and promote their linguistic heritages as important parts of our society’s greater international mosaic.
 Second, to help facilitate community re-engagement with public schools.
 And third, to promote a social, economic, and cultural sense of community and help bridge gaps that continue to divide us to this day.

 New York City provides the backdrop for the book, where parents have fought for access to various bilingual public school programs from preschool to high school.
 With the involvement of educators and families at all levels, these programs transform schools and empower communities in unprecedented ways.
 Similar programs have developed in hundreds of cities in the United States and around the world.